OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 #### Shared mailboxes

-Shared mailbox scenarios in Outlook add-ins are not currently supported on modern Outlook on the web.
+Shared mailbox scenarios in Outlook add-ins aren't currently supported in modern Outlook on the web.

 ### [Mac](#tab/unix)